Skip to main content

 2.Take the front item of the queue and add it to the visited list.

 3.Create a list of that vertex's adjacent nodes.
-Add the ones which aren't in the visited
+Add the ones which aren'in the visited

 list to the back of the queue.